 - The rings on the bags do rotate and you will need to align the top and bottom brackets by rotating the rings to ensure there is no twist in the air bag.
-With 3 very loose bolts securing each of the top and bottom end plate brackets, it is easiest to rotate the rings by twisting the brackets while there is virtually no clamping pressure.
+With very loose bolts securing each of the top and bottom end plate brackets, it is easiest to rotate the rings by twisting the brackets while there is virtually no clamping pressure.
 In most cases the chassis and axle run at 90 degrees. - There are 6 bolts and washers which clamp the bag rings to the end plates.
 Do NOT tighten 1 bolt all the way up and then the next as the bags wont sit straight inside the rings.
 Start by doing every second bolt to finger tight, then the alternate bolts.
-Then tighten the first 3 to semi tight, then the alternate 3, then tighten each set 2-3 more times, alternating so even pressure is applied as you go. - Once tightened any curves or waves in the end of the bags are flattened out and do not cause leaks. - Most kits come with the air fittings already seated into the end plates.
-If you need to fit the air fittings a sealant is needed, despite there being what appears to be a white or grey thread seal on the fitting. - When cutting air lines, make sure you do not squash the air line in the process.
+Then tighten the first 3 to semi tight, then the alternate 3, then tighten each set 2-3 more times, alternating so even pressure is applied as you go.
+The rubber of the bag acts just like an O'Ring and should never leak when tight enough.
+No sealant, lube or anything is needed to seal the ends of the bags. - Once tightened any curves or waves in the end of the bags are flattened out and do not cause leaks. - Most kits come with the air fittings already seated into the end plates.
+If you need to fit air fittings a sealant is needed, despite there being what appears to be a white or grey thread seal on the fitting.
+We recommend liquid sealant as bits of plumbers tape eventually make its way to valves and create leaks. - When cutting air lines, make sure you do not squash the air line in the process.
 You must not use side cutters, pliers or scissors.
-If you use a saw, make sure you remove 100% of debris inside hose as that can cause leaks in valves.
-The best cutting devices are the hose cutters we provided for free or a knife.
-Make sure ends are straight 90 degrees.
+The best cutting device is the hose cutter we provided for free.
+Make sure ends are straight 90 degrees. - The best way to check for leaks is submerge air bag with bracket assembly in water (refer to trouble shooting below) doing this now before fitting to car can save a lot of time later when looking for a leak.